 More than 100,000 people have worked with Protect our Coral Sea and Save our Marine Life to help create the world’s largest network of marine sanctuaries and reserves.
 The Coral Sea Marine Reserve is the ‘crown jewel’ in this network, providing an internationally-recognised safe haven for our marine life and effectively creating the largest recreational fishing zone in Australia’s history.
 Our support of sanctuaries is based on the best science evidence, which is conclusive about the benefits of large ‘no take’ areas for the health of fish stocks, for safeguarding and encouraging a diversity of life, and for resilience against the impacts of climate change.
-But now, with our Coral Sea sanctuary under threat, and the whole new national network of sanctuaries at risk, there’s too much at stake to stop now.
+But now, with our Coral Sea sanctuary stripped back, and half of our national network of sanctuaries removed, there’s too much at stake to stop now.
 The Coral Sea is an extraordinary place, home to an incredible diversity of marine life, and one of the last remaining places on Earth where ocean giants thrive.
 The Coral Sea has captured the imagination of people around the world, all wanting to ensure our shared ocean heritage is properly cared for.We are divers, fishers, surfers, sailors, families, businesses, coastal communities and ocean lovers around the country.
 Together we’ve achieved incredible things and every day new people are coming on board.
 Tell your mates, urge your colleagues to get involved to help save our sanctuaries and Protect our Coral Sea.

 We are fishers